Student Resume Template for Study, First Jobs and Programme Applications

 Use education and projects as proof, not filler

-When your work history is still short, education has to carry more weight.
-Do not just list your school and degree.
-Show relevant coursework, research, class projects, presentations, portfolios, or student activities that help explain what you can already do.
+When your work history is still short, education needs to carry more weight.
+Do not just list your school and degree; include relevant coursework, research, class projects, presentations, portfolios, or student activities that show what you can already do.

 See What to prioritize